ubershmekel/bjjdata/README.md

 # Why make another bjj db?

 I saw bjjheroes, tapology, drub.co, bjjcollective, and they were all out of date or difficult to browse.
-It's hard to curate useful data.
-It needs to be a community effort.
+It's hard to curate useful data to learn submission details.
 But when the data is privately held, there is no incentive to contribute.
 So I thought I'd try and organize an open source collection of bjj data.

-It's not just mine.
-It's MIT licensed, so you can copy this repo to make this data yours if you like.
+The data here is not just mine.
+It's MIT licensed, so you can copy this repo to make the data yours if you like.

-# Goals
+# What kind of BJJ data is here?

 While I enjoy instructional videos, it's hard to judge if the advice is sound.
 High level competition results don't lie.

-So this repo is initially focused on curating timestamped YouTube links to submissions in competitons involving athletes who have won world championships.
+So this repo is focused on curating timestamped YouTube links to submissions in competitions involving world champions.

-# How to use the data on your site

-You can clone this repo and use the markdown, or just fetch https://ubershmekel.github.io/bjjdata/data.json

 # How to add a clip to this site?